Content & Social Media

 • Targeting options: Different demographic segments

 Social commerce customer journeys are complex.
-Customers might see your brand on Instagram, read reviews on Facebook, and ultimately purchase through your webshop.
+Customers may see your brand on Instagram, read reviews on Facebook and ultimately buy via your webshop.
 Use advanced attribution models to include all touchpoints.

 • Clear product information